adshares/adshares-docs/protocol/payments/payments_sending.rst

   from all :ref:`Supply-Side Agents <protocol-definitions-ssa>` associated with a given :ref:`Supply-Side Platform <protocol-definitions-ssp>` within the last one-hour timeframe.
-* The corresponding :ref:`Context Data <protocol-definitions-contextdata>` retrieved by :ref:`Demand-Side Platform <protocol-definitions-dsp>` from its :ref:`Context Platform <protocol-definitions-cp>` in order to match those :ref:`Impression Events <protocol-definitions-impression>` with specific :ref:`Users <protocol-definitions-user>`, :ref:`Sites <protocol-definitions-site>` and :ref:`Devices <protocol-definitions-device>`.
+* The corresponding :ref:`Context Data <protocol-definitions-contextdata>` retrieved by :ref:`Demand-Side Platform <protocol-definitions-dsp>` from its :ref:`Context Provider <protocol-definitions-cp>` in order to match those :ref:`Impression Events <protocol-definitions-impression>` with specific :ref:`Users <protocol-definitions-user>`, :ref:`Sites <protocol-definitions-site>` and :ref:`Devices <protocol-definitions-device>`.

 :ref:`Ad Pay Module <protocol-definitions-apm>` verifies the received :ref:`Impression Events <protocol-definitions-impression>`, and the outcome